Itch, itch, itch. Scratch, scratch, scratch. Chronic inflammation of the skin, accompanied by intense itching is most commonly diagnosed as eczema.

 Let’s get a little geeky, shall we?
 In healthy skin flora, lipases are enzymes that digest sebum (body oils) into fatty acids.
 This makes the skin more acidic, which prevents bacteria from penetrating, something that is very important if you have cracked skin or open sores.
 Coconut oil removes bacteria from the skin, by being converted into fatty acids which produce an acidic layer in the skin making it inhospitable for survival of bacteria.
 It also prevents further entry by the bacteria due to the increased skin surface lipids (protective layer) it creates.
 Cool huh?

-Let's not forget that the medium chain fatty acids also found in coconut oil possess antibacterial, antifungal and antiviral properties!
+Let’s not forget that the medium chain fatty acids also found in coconut oil possess antibacterial, antifungal and antiviral properties!
 This means extra protection against the microbes responsible for eczema.
+Coconut oil for eczema for a huge win!

 How to use Coconut Oil for Eczema